 Luxury has always been a growth driver in China.
 Indeed, the turnover of the market reached 36 million dollars in 2016.
 The trade of online luxury is booming, online sales already represent 5% of the total market share.
 China is an ideal consumer target for luxury brands, which see in them an opportunity to expand their business.
 However, the Middle Empire is an environment that is developing rapidly and in which the digital sphere takes an increasingly important place on which luxury brands cannot miss.
 In this article, we will tell you the relevance of digital on the Chinese market and expose you to the case of Gucci.

 The luxury sector has always had some stereotypes to launch on the digital channel.
 Indeed, the sector that is synonymous with prestige and rarity, is confronted with the digital symbolizing the inexhaustible resources.

-This non-complementarity of values as well as the fear of being attached to the image of sector “mass market”, has long prevented the sector from innovating and adapting to a target consumer ready to do anything to consume luxury.
+This non-complementarity of values as well as the fear of being attached to the image of the sector “mass market”, has long prevented the sector from innovating and adapting to a target consumer ready to do anything to consume luxury.

 However, since 2000, several brands have been interested in this opportunity to go beyond the customer-brand experience by offering consumers a complete universe on the channel.

 We are the top and most visible Ecommerce & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Accompany the customer in his experience with the brand

 China is a well-known market for luxury product reproduction.
 This environment has made the Chinese consumer fearful and suspicious of the products they can search on the internet.
 The Chinese consumer used to carry out a large search on Internet before any decision.

 The digital in this perspective helps to improve and accompany the consumer throughout its journey.
 The different platforms of brands, social networks are important elements in attracting the target.